 partnership with the UN Development Program to address water scarcity.

 Coca-Cola, specifically the Eurasia-Africa Group (EAG), has established a number of partnerships.
 This summer, I had the opportunity to support these endeavors, develop a greater understanding of how EAG builds partnerships, and learn about the challenges they face.
 These partnerships veer away from a traditional donor-recipient relationship, instead taking a collaborative approach.
 At the Sustainability Awards I was introduced to Every Drop Matters, an innovative partnership with the UN Development Program that brings together two organizations with different strengths and styles to address water scarcity through a steering committee management structure.

 Following the Awards, I encouraged my bosses, to follow-up with a partnership regarding youth development and vocational training because my experience has led me to believe that the private sector has a lot to offer the education sector in readying young people for the job market.
 At a subsequent meeting, although we agreed to a partnership, both sides walked away unclear as to exactly what it would look like.
 I learned that partnership success requires continuous communication and understanding of both sides.

 Anne DeVine has been working and volunteering in the field of international development since the 1999 Kosovo crisis.
 She is currently a candidate for a Master’s Global Human Development and a Global Social Enterprise Fellow at Georgetown University School of Foreign Service.
-Anne just finished her summer internship with The Coca-Cola Company which is an internship partner of Georgetown University’s Global Human Development program.
+Anne just finished her summer internship with The

 Find another Georgetown intern's perspective on partnerships here.